Home Improvement

 Of course, if you’re the one demanding to build a new dividing fence or performing any restorations on an already existing one, and the current fence is sufficient – you’re the one responsible for covering all costs.

 If the current fence is insufficient, and you plan on building a better boundary fence you can send a letter to your neighbour.
-Include your intention of constructing a new dividing fence, a quote for the construction and a timeframe for them to respond.
+Include your intention of constructing a new dividing fence, a quote from the contractors and a timeframe for them to respond.

 If they fail to respond and refuse to cover half of the costs mediation is a great option where you and your neighbours sit down and negotiate a fair solution for both of you with the help of an experienced mediator.